khantzen/ApacheCamel-Demo/README.md

 # Set up

 Everything you need is in the _Assets_ folder.
-In there you'll find :
+What you'll find in it:
 * An application config-sample
 * The script to build the database used by the application
 * The RabbitMq json config